 - Programs wishing to be certified will incur the cost of attending an SI Supervisor training in Kansas City or of having an on-site training at their campus.
-They will pay the appropriate training fee as well as all travel expenses for the Certified Trainer.
+For on-site training, programs will pay the training fee as well as all travel expenses for the Certified Trainer.

 Applications for certification are accepted on a rolling basis.
 Below is a list of documents that must be included in every certification application.
 Please submit the documents in one PDF document through “SUBMISSION” tab.
 Please allow 60 days for submission review.